systeminit/si/app/docs/src/reference/workspaces.md

 ![Workspace Settings Link](./workspaces/workspace-settings.png)

-From here you can change leave your workspace.
+From here, you can change or leave your workspace.

 :::info

-Workspace owners are not permitted to leave their workspace
+Workspace owners are not permitted to leave their workspace.

 :::